 Brazilian National Sentenced for Illegal Reentry After Deportation

-BOSTON - A Brazilian national was sentenced today in federal court in Boston for illegally reentering the United States after deportation.
+BOSTON - A Brazilian national pleaded guilty and was sentenced today in federal court in Boston for illegally reentering the United States after being deported.

-United States Attorney Andrew E. Lelling and Michael Shea, Acting Special Agent in Charge of Homeland Security Investigations in Boston, made the announcement today.
-Assistant U.S. Attorneys Kenneth G. Shine and David G. Tobin of Lelling’s Major Crimes Unit prosecuted the case.
+United States Attorney Andrew E. Lelling and Marcos D. Charles, Acting Field Office Director, Boston, U.S. Immigration and Customs Enforcement’s Enforcement and Removal Operations, made the announcement today.
+Assistant U.S. Attorney Kenneth G. Shine of Lelling’s Major Crimes Unit prosecuted the case.